 gcloud config set project [PROJECT_ID] gcloud config set compute/zone [ZONE]

-Create a Compute Engine Instance
+Create a Compute Engine instance

 Create a Compute Engine instance for MySQL and establish an SSH connection to the newly created instance.
 The default operating system is Debian version 9.
-If you prefer to use a different operating system for this tutorial, you can choose from the options described on the Images page in the Compute Engine documentation.
+If you prefer to use a different operating system for this tutorial, you can choose from the options described on the public images page in the Compute Engine documentation.

-Open the Google Cloud Platform Console.
+Open the Google Cloud Console.

 Select your newly created project and click Continue.

 Click Create instance (New instance if you have existing instances).
 Name the instance mysql-test.